Michae1CC/aws-cdk-examples/ans-c01-ex/README.md

 > You cannot create a VPC peering connection between VPCs that have matching or
 > overlapping IPv4 or IPv6 CIDR blocks.

-To put it shortly - no.
+To put it simply - no.

 ## References